-- At UW-Madison, only the full IRB, IRB member or, professional IRB staff, not the investigator, can determine whether proposed research involving human intervention/interaction, identifiable private information, or coded data or specimens derived from humans is eligible for exemption from IRB review.
+- At UW-Madison, only the convened IRB, IRB member or, experienced IRB staff, not the investigator, can determine whether proposed research involving human intervention/interaction, identifiable private information, or coded data or specimens derived from humans is eligible for exemption from IRB review.

-- The IRB reserves the right to not exempt a protocol and to require full review by the convened IRB or expedited review by an IRB member or subcommittee, particularly if the research may involve a sensitive population or sensitive topic.
+- The IRB reserves the right to not exempt a study and to require review by the convened IRB or expedited review by an IRB member or subcommittee, particularly if the research may involve a sensitive population or sensitive topic.